Colorado State vs. San Jose State NCAA Football Odds, Plays and Insights | October 9, 2021

 San Jose State Stats and Trends

-- So far this season San Jose State has one win against the spread.
+- San Jose State has one win against the spread in five games this year.

-- This season, the Spartans are winless against the spread when entering a game as an underdog of 2.5 points or more.
+- This season, the Spartans are winless ATS when entering a game as an underdog of 2.5 points or more.

-- San Jose State's games this season have hit the over on two of five set point totals (40%).
+- San Jose State's games this year have hit the over two times in five opportunities (40%).

 - San Jose State is 1-1 against the spread and 2-0 overall when the team scores more than 24 points.

-- In games that San Jose State amasses over 344.3 yards, the team is 1-2 against the spread and 2-1 overall.
+- San Jose State is 1-2 against the spread and 2-1 overall when the team amasses over 344.3 yards.

-- The Spartans have turned the ball over 10 times this season, eight more turnovers than the Rams have forced (2).
+- The Spartans have turned the ball over eight more times (10 total) than the Rams have forced a turnover (2) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.